 When using the online backup method, Carbonite is our software of choice for your personal computer or home office.
 The advantage to Carbonite is that your data is off-site and far away from danger This means you don’t rely on the actual physical location of your computer; you simply load the software for protection 24/7 as your data uploads to a server managed through the Internet.
 Once you perform an initial backup to get started, Carbonite will then work to keep your files backed up from that point forward, even while you are working on them.
 Carbonite intelligently notices the changes you make to your original files and automatically provides a backup for those changes.
 It doesn’t get any easier!
 The worthwhile investment of Carbonite software will pay for itself in the event of an inevitable system failure.
 It’s not a matter of if… it’s a matter of when your computer will fail.
 On-Site Techs is always available to set up your online backup system to help ensure you get your critical files back.

-Backing up to CD or DVD media is today’s best archival method.
+Backing up to CD, DVD or Blu-Ray media is today’s best archival method.
 An archival backup is a backup in which all files are included, not just the files that have been most recently changed.
 It is recommended you make an archival backup every six months to a year.
 Have you ever started to back up your data not knowing what to do or what files to back up?
 Have you ever tried to perform a backup only to find out half way through that your data does not fit on the form of media you were using?
 On-Site Techs provides the right solution by performing your archival backup for you.
 And, don’t worry if you don’t have the right equipment.
 On-Site Techs will assess what you need and arrive prepared, or confidently order what we do not have in stock.

 You’ll agree there’s no question about it.
 Backup is essential.
 With a stellar backup plan, lost data can be more easily recovered.
 On-Site Techs can help you assess the best method for backup when we look at the type of data you want to protect, the type of documented media you want to preserve, the size of your computer, how often your files change and how you use the files.